-You can get affordable and fresh local produce at the city’s farmers markets, with more than 130 locations throughout the five boroughs.
-All farmers markets accept Health Bucks coupons and most accept EBT cards (SNAP).
+You can get affordable and fresh local produce at NYC farmers markets, with more than 130 locations throughout the five boroughs.

-The Stellar Farmers Markets program provides free, bilingual nutrition education and cooking demonstrations at select farmers markets throughout NYC from July to November.
-Using the New York State Health Department’s, "Just Say Yes to Fruits and Vegetables" curriculum, Stellar Farmers Markets teaches participants how and why to prepare healthy meals using fresh, seasonal produce.
-Participants 18 and older can get a $2 Health Bucks coupon at the workshops.
+The Stellar Farmers Markets program provides free nutrition education workshops and cooking demonstrations at select farmers markets throughout NYC from July to November.
+The program builds participants' knowledge and skills about how and why to prepare healthy meals using fresh, seasonal produce.
+Workshops are open to the public and are provided in multiple languages.
+All participants aged 18 years and older will receive a $2 Health Bucks coupon for attending and completing a survey.

-Groups of 10 or more can schedule a group visit by emailing firstname.lastname@example.org.
+Groups can schedule a visit by emailing firstname.lastname@example.org.

-Community Supported Agriculture allow residents to have direct access to high quality, local produce by purchasing a “share” of vegetables from a regional farmer.
-Weekly or bi-weekly, from June until October or November, your farmer delivers a share of produce to a convenient drop-off location in your neighborhood.
+Community Supported Agriculture allow residents to have direct access to fresh, local produce by purchasing a “share” of vegetables from a regional farmer.
+Weekly or bi-weekly, the farmer will deliver a share of produce to a convenient drop-off location in your neighborhood.

 For more information, visit Just Food.